jonathanpapa-os/octo/README.md

 <b>Superadmin.</b> Superadmin can add/ manage all the tenants

-<b>Supervisor.</b> Supervisors per domain can access and manage all the scheduled appointments
+<b>Supervisor.</b> Supervisors per subdomain can access and manage all the scheduled appointments

 <br>